EvanDaley/EvanDaley/README.md

 ### Hi there, I am Evan!

-Hi, I'm Evan Daley.
 I'm an experienced developer, leader and architect.
 I fell in love with programming at a pretty young age and have pursued it diligently for the last fifteen years.

 I've had the privilege of working for a few really cool tech companies in the Pacific Northwest.
 At